 Certain items are more fragile than others and can be damaged over time by humidity, high and low temperatures, and exposure to light.

 You may be tempted to skip this step, but the truth is that our homes are different from storage units.
 A climate-controlled storage unit always tries to maintain a balanced temperature and humidity.
 Basically, it functions as a heater, air conditioner, humidifier, and dehumidifier all in one.
-The facility may work with a HVAC company to maintain the temperature, keeping it cool with aid conditioning or warm with furnace installs.

 “The items that were preserved so easily in your home will need air conditioning in a storage unit as well“ – Hughes Air